 Applications under the manufacturing/logistics sectors

-For LIA applications under the manufacturing and logistics sectors, please visit the Economic Development Board’s (EDB) website for more details.
+For LIA applications under the manufacturing and logistics sectors, visit the Economic Development Board’s (EDB) website for more information.